IPS-LMU/octra/libs/README.md

 # Installation

-Currently the libraries are not published to npm because Octra 2.0 and the libraries are still in development.
+Currently, the libraries are not published to npm because Octra 2.0 and the libraries are still in development.
 If you want to use the libraries in your project you have to manually install these.

 1. Clone the OCTRA repository next to the project folder you want to use the libraries for.